 …members of the community who cannot be vaccinated, preventing the chain of disease from reaching them and limiting potential outbreaks.
 Every vaccinated person adds to the effectiveness of this community-level protection.

 In other words, not only do vaccines prevent each child from dangerous and sometimes deadly diseases, but it also protects the broader community, including children and adults who cannot be vaccinated.
-I know that altruism may be a foreign concept to the narcissism of the anti vaccine cult, but that’s how a society survives.
+I know that altruism may be a foreign concept to the narcissism of the anti-vaxxer cult, but that’s how a society survives.

 We send soldiers to war protect our country, but not all of us go, just a few, even in the largest wars.
 We build hospitals to protect everyone’s health.
 We send public health servants into epidemics to help stop diseases.
-Everyone usually shares in the overall well-being of a society, and everyone usually participates.
-A civilized country protects each other, why is this ideal so foreign to the anti vaccine cult?
+Everyone usually shares in the overall well-being of a society, and everyone usually participates in supporting the greater good of society.

-This hatred is quite ironic, since one of the ongoing tropes of the anti vaccine cult is that those of us on the pro science/pro vaccine side are the so-called “bullies.”
+This anti-vaccine racist hatred is quite ironic since one of the ongoing tropes of the anti-vaxxers is that those of us on the pro-science/pro-vaccine side are the so-called “bullies.”
 As far as I know, none of us have ever had to advocate violence, since we are on the side of scientific evidence and logic.